cbrandolino/log/books.md

 ## February 2020

+- Provocations, Camille Paglia, 3
-- The Politics of Faith and the Politics of Scepticism, Michael Oakeshott, 3
+- The Politics of Faith and the Politics of Scepticism, Michael Oakeshott, 2.5

 ## January 2020